usernamehw/vscode-commands/README.md

 "Focus terminal named 'foobar'": {
     "command": "commands.focusTerminal",
     "args": {
-        "which": "newest",// focus newest matching terminal; create new if no match "name": "foobar",// if no match, assign a name to the new terminal "icon": "zap",// if no match, assign a Codicon to the new terminal "iconColor": "terminal.ansiCyan",// if no match, assign a color (from current theme) to the new terminal
+        "target": "newest",// focus newest matching terminal; create new if no match "name": "foobar",// if no match, assign a name to the new terminal "icon": "zap",// if no match, assign a Codicon to the new terminal "iconColor": "terminal.ansiCyan",// if no match, assign a color (from current theme) to the new terminal